swift502/Krteq/README.md

 ### PCB

 Fabrication files in [production/pcb](production/pcb) are provided in several manufacturing formats.
-Additional formats can easily be exported from the Kicad 9 project if needed.
+If another format is needed, the source Kicad 9 project is available in [source/kicad](source/kicad).
 All the parts are SMD.
-The PCB was meant to be ordered already assembled for an easier (although more expensive) build process.
+The PCB is intended to be ordered already assembled for an easier (although more expensive) build process.

 #### Suggested BOM